🇮🇪COURTS

 27.5 Order To Forfeit Money Lodged

-The 27.5 Order To Forfeit Money Lodged is a court form used by the Courts Service of Ireland to formally order the forfeiture of money that has been lodged with the court.
-This form is typically used when there are grounds to seize or forfeit money deposited in connection with legal proceedings.
+Form 27.5 Order To Forfeit Money Lodged is a Courts Service of Ireland document used to formally order the forfeiture of money that has been lodged with the court.
+It is typically used after a judgment or order where the lodged funds must be released to the entitled party.

 Need help?
 AI Editor guides you through every field of 27.5 Order To Forfeit Money Lodged.